 You may have noticed the use of the GOTO statement in many of the examples above.
 GOTO is a very useful statement which tells the computer to skip to a particular line number.
 Beginners in programming find it easy to use.
 However, it should be used with care because it can lead to what some people call 'spaghetti' programming, a tangle of loops backwards and forwards which makes it very difficult indeed to follow what is going on.
-The example on page 32 shows this in an extreme form.
+The example at the end of chapter 4 shows this in an extreme form.

 If you are writing short programs then by all means use GOTO.
-For example, the following program prints out the ASCII code of any key which is pressed - useful if you can't find an ASCII code sheet:
+For example, the following program prints out the ASCII code of any key which is pressed - useful if you can't find an ASCII code chart: